-Body image are the thoughts, feelings, attitudes and beliefs we hold about our bodies.
+Body image is the thoughts, feelings, attitudes and beliefs we hold about our bodies.
 Plus, body image includes how we think we look (shape, size, weight) and the way our body functions for us.

 The relationship we have with our body and appearance is one of the most significant, long-lasting and complex relationships we’ll ever have.

-Serious mental health issues arise when how we see ourselves impacts negatively on our ability to enjoy life.
+Serious mental health issues arise when how we see ourselves negatively impacts on our ability to enjoy life.

 Are you familiar with the saying all roads lead to Rome?